carlosvidal/tuneswap/readme.md

 ### Need More Help?
 - Open an issue on GitHub
 - Check the diagnostic tools in the extension
-- Contact support at hello@tuneswap.app
+- Contact support at hello@tuneswap.xyz

 ## 🤝 Contributing